 - Shifting product strategies: Under Broadcom’s direction, VMware has refocused its offerings, prioritizing solutions designed for larger enterprises while discontinuing more niche products and features.
 If your business is using any of these discontinued products, it will no longer receive updates, which increases the risk of integration issues with other solutions and security vulnerabilities.

-How to evaluate your VMware setup
+How should you evaluate your VMware setup?

 A thorough evaluation should focus on key areas of your virtual infrastructure.
 Below are four critical aspects to assess, along with actionable steps to help you gather the necessary data.